Relevant legislation and authorities |

 The FCL refers to two types of notifying procedures: a “'short-form” or simplified filing, and the “full” or standard filing.

 The authorities may always request a standard application if they estimate that the statutory information is incomplete, the relevant criteria is not met, or that the transaction may raise any competition concern, which may in turn delay its clearance.
-Simplified proceeding filings require almost the same information as a standard application.
-The authorities will normally avoid clearing filings under simplified proceedings as criteria is normally applied on a strict and narrow basis.
+In practice, simplified proceeding filings require almost the same information as a standard application.
+The authorities will normally avoid clearing filings under simplified proceedings as the criteria are normally applied on a strict and narrow basis and the authorities have discouraged practitioners to file short-form filings.

 34) Languages that may be applied in notifications and communication